gsapijaszko/bike_map/README.md

 Bike map based on OSM data

 Using this kind of map since a while (the earliest print out I have found are dated 2017), so I thought it can be useful to others.
 It's mainly based on [OpenStreetMap](https://www.openstreetmap.org/) data (you can download it from [Geofabrik](https://download.geofabrik.de/)), uses `postgres`, `postgis` and `QGIS`.
 The main purpose of the map is to be printed as atlas on A4 paper sheets (you can find QGIS Atlas features in project as well).
-The base scale is 1:50 000.
+The base scale is 1:50 000 and used projection EPSG:2180.

 How it looks like you can see on the screenshot below.